The San Francisco Foundation

 3. Housing and Homelessness - Affordable housing solutions and homelessness prevention

-4. Movement Building - Strengthening voice and power of low-income residents and people of color
+4. Movement Building - Strengthening voice and power of low-income residents and people of colour

-5. Community Safety and Legal Defense - Supporting targeted communities including immigrants, LGBTQIA+, and BIPOC communities
+5. Community Safety and Legal Defence - Supporting targeted communities including immigrants, LGBTQIA+, and BIPOC communities

-6. Faith-Based Community Organizing - Building power through faith-based organizations
+6. Faith-Based Community Organising - Building power through faith-based organisations

 7. Arts and Culture - Supporting cultural vitality and innovation in the Bay Area